lac0220/model-portfolio/README.md

 # Model portfolio

-​​The web application is designed for a model & artist with a gallery and a blog section.
+​​The web app is designed mobile-friendly for a model & artist with a gallery and a blog section.
 The contact form is set with EmailsJS account for sending messages to a Gmail email address.
-Mobile-friendly web design

 ## Tech Stack

 - React.js
 - SCSS
-- NPM

 ## Setup